Should Dogs Be Groomed in Winter? Essential UK Guide 2026

 5. Apply balm if needed - soothe any irritation

 Keep supplies by the door: towels, lukewarm water in a bowl, pet wipes, and paw balm.
 Make it easy to clean paws before they track salt through your house.
+For faster, more effective cleaning, consider using a portable paw washer.

-For heavy salt exposure or visible irritation, use pet-safe shampoo and warm water.
+Find on Amazon UK →For heavy salt exposure or visible irritation, use pet-safe shampoo and warm water.
 This removes all chemical residue.

 Don't overdo it: Daily shampooing strips natural oils.
 Use plain water for routine cleaning, shampoo only when necessary.